 - a.
 This review shall assess, determine, and document whether adjustments are needed to: - i.
 The facility's established staffing plan - ii.
 The facility's deployment of video monitoring systems and other monitoring technologies - iii.
 The resources the facility has available to commit to ensure adherence to the staffing plan - b.
-If the review indicates that the facility is not staffing to plan or staffing to post audits, the facility must provide a comprehensive written explanation as to why they are not able to staff to post audits and possible solutions to increase facility staffing levels - c.
+If the review indicates that the facility is not staffing to pla or staffing to post audits, the facility must provide a comprehensive written explanation as to why they are not able to staff to post audits and possible solutions to increase facility staffing levels - c.
 These comprehensive written explanations shall be provided to the Regional Operations Chief for review and forwarded to the Regional PREA Analyst

-During the pre-audit, the auditor was provided with a copy of three detailed staffing plans.
-The most recent staffing plan was dated September 10, 2015.
+During the pre-audit, the auditor was provided with a copy the facility's most recent staffing plan which was dated January 29,

-Since August 20, 2012, the average daily number of inmates was 1,258.
+Since August 20, 2012, the average daily number of inmates was 950.

-Since August 20, 2012, the average daily number of inmates on which the staffing plan was predicated was 1,282.
+Since August 20, 2012, the average daily number of inmates on which the staffing plan was predicated was 950.